Blazer logo

 Set default search engine and site search shortcuts

 You can use the address bar (omnibox) to search the web.
-In some countries, Blazer Search is Blazer's default search engine.
 You can change your default search engine anytime.

 If you notice unexpected changes in your search engine, you might have malware.
 Learn how to remove malware.